 As you’d expect from a chef, Joël shares recipes too.
 He lists the likes of shin of lamb in wild garlic pastry and grated potatoes with hogweed.
 Salmon with cowslip bread and braised Good King Henry with potato balls aslo feature.

 This evening’s meal began with sea scallops flavoured with common ivy.
 I found that foraged ingredient has earthy, minty tones.
 The main course featured loin of lamb with creeping thyme and a purple clover flower.
 The white from the centre of the clover proved edible and pleasantly sweet.
 Creatively presented, the dishes are rich in flavour.

 Joël returns to the kitchen, promising to send a dessert featuring poppy, wild mint and woodruff.

 As I wait for my dessert to be served I wonder what it might be possible to find within 20 minutes’ drive of my own kitchen.

 Staying in Villars-sur-Ollon

-You can taste chef Joël Quentin’s Alpine Garden menu at Peppino restaurant in the Eurotel Victoria Villars hotel (Route des Layeux, Villars-sur-Ollon, tel. +41 (0) 24 495 3131).
+Joël Quentin Alpine Garden menu at the Peppino restaurant in the Eurotel Victoria Villars hotel (Route des Layeux, Villars-sur-Ollon, tel. +41 (0) 24 495 3131).
 Reservations are recommended.

 Thanks for visiting Go Eat Do and reading about the Swiss cuisine made with foraged herbs by Joël Quentin’s wild Alpine garden.
 If you enjoy food from Switzerland you may enjoy my article about the Festival of Alpine cuisine.